-The Company does not typically enter into, and does not currently have, any formal employment, change in control, severance or other similar agreements with any of the Executive Officers.
-The Company may, from time to time, pay severance to an employee, including an Executive Officer, based on, among other things, years of service, functional role or position and level of individual's responsibility and reasons for terminating his or her services.
-The Company believes in trust, loyalty and commitment from both the Company and the Executive Officers, and believes that such agreements are not necessary to achieve its goals and meet the needs of the Executive Officers.
-The Company believes that the fact that most, if not all, of the executives of the Company have been with the Company for a long period of time demonstrates and proves this belief.
+The Company may also, from time to time, pay severance to an employee, including an Executive Officer, based on, among other things, years of service, functional role or position and level of the individual's responsibility and reasons for terminating his or her services.
+The Company believes in trust, loyalty and commitment from both the Company and the Executive Officers and that employment agreements are not necessary to achieve its goals and meet the needs of the Executive Officers.
+The Company believes that the fact that most, if not all, of the executives of the Company have been with the Company for a long period of time supports this belief.